 - c.
-MSELF Borrower Certifications and Covenants (released May 27, 2020) - 5.
-Lender Documents. - a.
-Lender Registration Certifications and Covenants, to be submitted by the lender at the time of its registration with the Main Street SPV (released May 27, 2020). - b.
-Lender Wire Instructions, to be submitted by the lender in connection with providing the Main Street SPV with wire instructions for transfers of loan purchase amounts, servicing fees, and other payments related to MSNLF, MSPLF, or MSELF transactions (released May 27, 2020). - 6.
-Loan Participation and Co-Lender Documents. - a.
-Loan Participation Agreement Transaction-Specific Terms, to be submitted by participating lenders in order to effect the sale of a loan participation to the Main Street SPV (released May 27, 2020). - i.
-Standard Terms and Conditions applicable to Loan Participation Agreement, applies to all Main Street loan participations (released May 27, 2020). - b.
-Servicing Agreement, to be submitted by participating lenders at the time a loan participation is sold to the Main Street SPV (released May 27, 2020). - c.
-Form of Assignment-in-Blank, to be executed by both the participating lenders and borrowers, and intended to be used by the Main Street SPV to elevate its participation to co-lender status or to elevate and transfer its participation in limited circumstances (released May 27, 2020). - d.
-Co-Lender Agreement Transaction-Specific Terms, to be submitted by borrowers and lenders, and intended to be used to set forth the intercreditor arrangements for the Main Street SPV and the participating lender (released May 27, 2020). - i.
-Standard Terms and Conditions applicable to Co-Lender Agreement, applicable to Co-Lender Agreement (released May 27, 2020).
+Form of Assignment-in-Blank, to be executed by both the participating lenders and borrowers, and intended to be used by the Main Street SPV to elevate its participation to co-lender status or to elevate and transfer its participation in limited circumstances (updated July 31, 2020). - d.
+Co-Lender Agreement Transaction-Specific Terms, to be submitted by borrowers and lenders, and intended to be used to set forth the intercreditor arrangements for the Main Street SPV and the participating lender (updated July 31, 2020). - i.
+Standard Terms and Conditions applicable to Co-Lender Agreement, applicable to Co-Lender Agreement (updated July 31, 2020).